SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Planning/Generative planning.md

-it is an off-line [[Planning]] technique that generates the whole plan before execution and operates on a snapshot of the current state.
+It is an off-line [[Planning]] technique that generates the whole plan before execution and operates on a snapshot of the current state.
 It is based on some assumption:
 - Atomic time: action non interruptable
 - Deterministi effect